Refined enumerations of alternating sign triangles: A constant term expression for AS-trapezoids

 In order to evaluate this expression we use the following identity.
 Let $f:\mathbb{Z}^n \rightarrow \mathbb{R}$ be a function such that the generating function $F(x_1,\ldots,x_n):=\sum_{a \in \mathbb{Z}^n}f(a)x^a$ is a Laurent series and let $p(x_1,\ldots,x_n)$ be a Laurent polynomial.
 Then

+where $\CT_{x_1,\ldots,x_n}$ denotes the constant term in $x_1,\ldots, x_n$.
 This identity can be proven easily if $p$ is a monomial.
-The general statement follows immediately since $p$ is in general a linear combination of monomials.
-We apply it for the function
+The general statement follows immediately since $p$ is a linear combination of monomials.
+We apply \eqref{eq: operator angewandt gleich ct} for the function

 By using

 we obtain for $F$